Bachalo/password_mgr_api/README.md

 # Password manager API

-Simple Python API used for my password manager.
+Super simple Python API used for my password manager.

  [Check it out](https://passwordmgrapi.herokuapp.com)
   (API is hosted on heroku might take a bit to spin up)